 Students who intend to reenroll at Lander after an attendance break of one or two regular semesters may request an official temporary leave.
-Such a leave may be granted for either one or two regular semesters if the applicant was in good standing at the end of the last term completed at Lander and if the enrollment break is caused by appropriate personal, medical, or emergency reasons.
+Such a leave may be granted for either one or two regular semesters if the applicant was in good standing at the end of the last term completed at Lander.
 The Official Withdrawal and/or Temporary Leave form is filed with the Office of the Registrar.
 Completion of the application and approval of the request constitutes a contract between Lander and the student involved.
 This contract obligates Lander to furnish access to certain services during the non-enrollment period and binds the student to reenroll by no later than the mutually-agreed-upon date.
-Lander approvals include signatures of the student's major department representative, a financial aid counselor, a student accounts official, a housing official (if applicable), and a registrar's office official.
+Lander approvals include signatures of the Assistant Vice President for Student Success, a financial aid counselor, a student accounts official, a housing official (if applicable), and a registrar's office official.